OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

     -name "The name of the target" `
     -octopusRoles "The target role" `
     -clusterUrl "https://k8scluster" `
-    -octopusAccountIdOrName "The name of an azure account" ` -clusterName "AwsEKSClusterName" `
+    -octopusAccountIdOrName "The name of an aws account" ` -clusterName "AwsEKSClusterName" `
     -namespace "kubernetes-namespace" `
     -updateIfExisting `